Union members earn 26% more than non-members per week. Here’s why.

 Reclassifications

-A common practice with many employers is to under-classify (and under-pay) workers.
-A classification is how workplace rules (called Awards) or workplace agreements determine how much an employee is paid according to skill level or qualifications.
-Each classification has specific requirements and is allocated a specific minimum wage.
+A classification determines how much an employee is paid according to skill level or qualifications.
+Each classification has specific requirements and is allocated a specific wage.

-Unions can help and assist members who have been under-classified to apply for reclassification and therefore be paid more.
-Again, this is an advantage of union membership that primarily benefits workers who join as members.
+Some employers under-classify – and therefore under-pay – workers (whether deliberately or not).
+Unions can help to assist members who have been under-classified to apply for reclassification and be paid more.

-Non-members might still get some benefit from the work of unions and their members, but the data shows that this benefit would be larger if they too joined the cause.
+Non-members might still get some benefit from the work of union members’ negotiations, but data shows that this benefit would be larger if they too joined the cause.

 Enter your email to access our expert workplace information